AdobeDocs/audience-manager.en/help/using/features/destinations/people-based-destinations-prerequisites.md

 [!DNL People-Based Destinations] is a premium capability that enhances your Audience Manager experience by allowing you to activate first-party audience segments in people-based environments, by targeting your audience with customized offers on social networks or through email marketing.

-Please contact your Adobe sales representative for details on how you can sign up for [!DNL People-Based Destinations].
+Please contact your Adobe representative to take advantage of this premium feature.

 ## Partner-Specific Prerequisites {#partner-prerequisites}